History of the Department of Chemistry

 In the following years under the guidance of Drs.
 Bright, Coleman, and Stevens, the department continued to prosper.
 But that is another story and maybe we can persuade those young fellows, Cal Stevens and Norm LeBel, to write a history of the more recent developments in the department.

-Written by Richard B. Hahn, professor emeritus, Department of Chemistry, Wayne State University, June 1991
+By Richard B. Hahn, professor emeritus, Department of Chemistry, Wayne State University, June 1991